-Alas, this was penned before Steve passed away on 9th November 2013.
+Alas, this was penned before Steve passed away on 9th November 2013, at just 39 years of age.
 He will always remain an inspiration to everyone who knew him and it is great to see that Hull and Saints now contest the Steve Prescott trophy in his honour.
 We also have the Steve Prescott Man of Steel award and walk to matches at Saints over the bridge which proudly bears his name.
-The award of the Member of the Order of the British Empire [MBE] in the 2010 New Year's Honours List recognised his achievements in both rugby league and his own charity.
+The award of the Member of the Order of the British Empire [MBE] in the 2010 New Year`s Honours List recognised his achievements in both rugby league and his own charity.
 Richly deserved indeed.

 |Season (Official Matches)||Tries||Goals||DGoals||Matches|